ncpbots/Adobe-Flash-Scripts/toVectorSymbols/README.md

 ###Notes
 -  This script will also remove the source bitmaps from the library.
--  If you want to keep the original bitmaps, edit the "AppendLibraryNames.jsfl" file.
+-  If you want to keep the original bitmaps, edit the "toVectorSymbols.jsfl" file.
 -  I've commented which line to remove if you want to keep your bitmaps.
 -  It should be Line 24: removeBitmaps();